HelloQATeam123/PullRequestTesting/README.md

 - [uuid](https://www.npmjs.com/package/uuid)
 - [Firestore](https://firebase.google.com/docs/firestore)

-## License  <a id="license"></a>
+## License

-This project is released under the MIT [LICENSE](https://github.com/catherineisonline/shopping-time/blob/main/LICENSE).
-You can find the specific terms and conditions outlined in the LICENSE file.
-This means you're free to utilize, modify, and distribute the project according to the terms of the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.